Klobucka, Anna M., et al. Ponto de Encontro: Portuguese as a World Language. 2nd edition. Upper Saddle River, NJ: Pearson/Prentice Hall, 2013. Print.

 Final Exam (15%): The final exam will be similar in format to the written exams, with a reading comprehension activity and one to two written essays, but it will also include a listening comprehension portion.
 The vocabulary and cultural information will primarily be drawn from the last chapters studied; however, the entire range of grammatical material studied throughout the semester will be expected to be utilized.

-Listening Comprehension Quizzes (10%): At two points during the semester, students will complete a short listening comprehension quiz.
+Listening Comprehension Quizzes (10%): At two points during the semester, students will complete short listening comprehension quizzes.
 The format of the quizzes will vary and may include use of the interviews utilized for a given lesson; listening to short anecdotes read by the instructor; and listening to a series of questions posited by the instructor.

 Oral Exams (10%): At two points in the semester, students will engage in a conversation that includes the instructor and a classmate (5% each).
 Students will be graded individually, based upon their accuracy and the content and fluidity of their side of the conversation.
 The student may be asked to converse about their personal interests or may be asked to complete a short role play related to a practiced topic of interest.